Crude Oil Prices Fall Due to Ongoing Concerns About a Glut

-Crude oil prices are trading lower amid continued concern about a global oil surplus.
+Crude oil prices fell on Tuesday amid continued concern about a global oil surplus.
 Vortexa reported on Monday that crude oil stored on tankers that have been stationary for at least 7 days rose by +12% w/w to 89.75 million bbls in the week ended October 24.
 Notably, the IEA on October 14 forecasted a record global oil surplus of 4.0 million bpd for 2026.

 Also, Bloomberg reported on Monday that OPEC+, at its meeting this weekend, will focus on a base case of a third monthly oil production hike of 137,000 bpd for December.
 That would be in line with the market consensus.
 OPEC+ is in the midst of boosting output by a further 1.66 million bpd to fully reverse the 2.2 million bpd production cut seen in early 2024.
 OPEC's September crude production rose by +400,000 bpd to 29.05 million bpd, the highest in 2.5 years.